GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/backend/coding-guidelines.md

 - use `skip` to indicate that under a certain condition the test doesn't make sense.

 That means: `skip` and `pytest.raises` are used in bugfree cases, `xfail`s are the ones that should be fixed.
 Further reading in the [pytest docs](https://docs.pytest.org/en/7.1.x/how-to/skipping.html).

+Rationale: Established standard in the ecosystem and actively promoted by the `pytest` documentation.